Welcome to day 5 of a 30-day tribute to the history of Duluth's favorite

 Another infamous story has Death scheduled to play one of his first solo shows on the Norshor Mezzanine.
 He cashed in all 3 of his drink tickets at once, receiving a pint glass full of Jagermeister in return.
 In a moment that can only be described as "Weekend at Bernie's", Richie and Double Barrel had to carry Death out of the bar and back home a full half-hour before he was even to begin his set.

-But Sudden Death is so much more than drinking story punch lines entail.
-He's a proliferate songwriter and musician, and his many credits include "Screamin' Wheels", "Wrecking Yourself", "Mainstreet Angel", and "Fell Asleep at the Knife."
+But Sudden Death is so much more than drinking-story punch lines entail.
+He's a prolific songwriter and gifted musician, and his many credits include "Screamin' Wheels", "Wrecking Yourself", "Mainstreet Angel", and "Fell Asleep at the Knife."
 His style and attitude set a precedent in the band that was tough, if not impossible, to match.

 Death is also easily one of the best dressers in Bone Appetit.
 Unfortunately this page cannot showcase all the various cowboy shirts, glitter pants and hats he adorned over the years.
 He is also the band's resident Guns n' Roses expert and still eagerly awaits their long-promised Chinese Democracy album.